d-saikrishna/d-saikrishna.github.io/Blogs/Anviksiki/gi-joe/gi-joe.md

 Then how can we influence people at an emotional level so that knowledge helps in making better decisions?
 My answer is Stories.

 Stories influence you at an emotional level.
 They speak to the limbic system.
-They make you help decide.
+They help you decide.

 I told this theory of mine to Maja.
 She added a couple more points that I’m paraphrasing here: